Zalexanninev15/ShellCodeEx/README.md

 # ShellCodeEx

+## Description:

-My personal experiment on executing Shell code on Windows 10.
+My personal experiment on executing shellcode on Windows.